R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This is a minor bug fix release.
+This is a minor bug fix release after 0.9.1 did not pass the CRAN pre-checks.

+## CRAN check message

+>Found the following (possibly) invalid file URI:
+>   URI: **required**
+>     From: man/apply_EfficiencyCorrection.Rd

+Fixed and my apologies.
+Although I have no idea why none of the other tests before showed this wrong 'URL'.

 ## CRAN messages